jakearmijo/total-golf-tempo/README.md

-# 🏌️‍♂️ Golf Tempo Trainer
+# 🏌️‍♂️Dickfore Trainer

-A professional-grade golf tempo training application that helps golfers develop consistent swing timing by matching their tempo to top tour professionals.
+A professional-gradedickfore training application that helps golfers develop consistent swing timing by matching their tempo to top tour professionals.

 ## 🎯 Features